Imagen dinámica

 The Hunters in the Snow, by Pieter Bruegel the Elder, 1565.

 Take, for example, “The Hunters in the Snow” by Pieter Bruegel the Elder.
-This work is not just a winter landscape; it’s a masterful lesson on how to create depth in an image, how to use contrast to direct the viewer’s gaze, and how to capture the essence of a season.
+This work is not just a winter landscape; it’s a masterclass on how to create depth in an image, how to use contrast to direct the viewer’s gaze, and how to capture the essence of a season.
 A comic book artist could study this painting to learn how to create convincing winter scenes, or how to distribute characters in a vast landscape.

 Dulle Griet, in Les Tours de Bois-Maury, by Hermann Hupper, 2006.
 Glénat